Fairies-Feast/Fairies-Feast/README.md

 - 👋 Hi, I’m @Fairies-Feast
-- 👀 I’m interested in Free AI
+- 👀 I’m interested in AI
-- 🌱 I'm learning how to use Markov Chains.
+- 🌱 I'm learning how to get custom domains
-- 💞️ I’m not looking to collaborate right now
+- 💞️ I’m looking to collaborate right now
 - 📫 You can reach me at amsilla.com